Hosting Provider Integration¶

 ddev pull acquia if you have created

 push command to push database and files to upstream.
-This is very dangerous to your upstream site and should only be used when completely appropriate.
-It's recommended not even to implement the push stanzas in your yaml file, but if it fits your workflow, use it well.
+This is very dangerous to your upstream site and should only be used when appropriate.
+We don’t even recommended implementing the push stanzas in your YAML file, but it’s there if it suits your workflow.

-Each provider recipe is a yaml file that can be named any way you want to name it.
-The examples are mostly named after the hosting providers, but they could be named "upstream.yaml" or "live.yaml", so you could
+Each provider recipe is a YAML file that can have whatever name you want.
+The examples are mostly named after the hosting providers, but they could be named

 ddev pull upstream or